Ararat Center for Strategic Research

-The Ararat Center for Strategic Research («Արարատ» Ռազմավարագիտական Կենտրոն) was an Armenian think tank that focuses on security issues.
+The Ararat Center for Strategic Research («Արարատ» Ռազմավարագիտական Կենտրոն) is an Armenian think tank that focuses on security issues.
 Located in Yerevan, Armenia, it was founded in August 2006 and is led by Yerevan-based historian and political scientist Armen Ayvazyan.
 It considers itself a home grown and politically unaffiliated academic research center that was established as an independent national school of strategic thinking.

 Activities

 On February 8, 2006, just two days before the meeting between Robert Kocharyan and Ilham Aliev in Rambouillet (France), the center held a presentation of the book titled The Liberated Territory of Armenia and the Settlement of the Nagorno-Karabakh Conflict (Pro Patria series, vol. 1) at the Armenia-Marriott hotel in Yerevan.
 The purpose of this book was to demonstrate the strategic importance of territories surrounding ex-NKAO administrative borders now controlled by the Armenian Army.
 The book also promoted the idea that these territories should not be exchanged for any hypothetical recognition and that they should be regarded as compensation for other Armenian territorial losses.

 Those present included celebrated actor Sos Sargsyan, writer Zori Balayan, the Artsakh liberation war veteran officers (including two generals), MPs and other political figures.